 Yard dice are dice for the yard.
 They look great, especially when stained, but they are, at their very heart, just cubes of wood.
 In this case, you can use the router attachment to make some shallow grooves for the numbers and even use the pyro heads to burn a darker color on the dots.

 Dremel Wood Carving Projects

 The 17 projects above can all be completed using your Dremel hand tool.
-In some cases, you only need the Dremel and the heads it came with, although some of the projects do utilize the pyrography or the VersaTip attachments.
-If you are looking for ways in which you can customize and personalize the designs, then the extra tips will help you achieve some more intricate and precise finishes.
+In some cases, you only need the Dremel and the heads it came with, although some projects utilize the pyrography or the VersaTip attachments.
+If you are looking for ways to customize and personalize the designs, the extra tips will help you achieve more intricate and precise finishes.